 The outer portion of a tile is covered with a black-glazed coating of borosilicate.
 These tiles do most of the coating job by shedding about 95% of the heat encountered.
-The remaining 5% is absorbed by the tile's interior, preventing it from reaching the orbiter's aluminum skir black coating on the tiles is Reaction Cured Glass (RCG, tetrasilicide and borosilicate) RCG is applied to all but one side of the tile to protect the porous silica and to increase the heat sink properties to waterproof the tile, dimethylethoxysilane is injected into the tiles by syringe. densifying the tile with tetraethyl orthosilicate (TEOS) also beins to protect the orthosilicate (TEOS) also helps to protect the silica and waterproof
+The remaining 5% is absorbed by the tile's interior, preventing it from reaching the orbiter's aluminum skir black coating on the tiles is Reaction Cured Glass (RCG, tetrasilicide and borosilicate) RCG is applied to all but one side of the tile to protect the porous silica and to increase the heat sink properties to waterproof the tile, dimethylethoxysilane is injected into the tiles by syringe. densifying the tile with tetraethyl orthosilicate (TEOS) also helps to protect the silica and waterproof